Which powers of attorney does your property manager in Costa Rica need?

 Special powers of attorney

-• Sign and terminate lease agreements in her name.
+1.Sign and terminate lease agreements in her name.

-• To represent the owner in the HOA meetings with full power to vote.
+4. Represent the owner in the HOA meetings with full power to vote.

-• To represent the owner in any tax matters.
+5. Represent the owner in any tax matters.

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
-I know you all meet people on the plane, in the supermarket, at yoga, at the gym, at the Blooms ladies club, at the potluck organized by your community.
-Please remember the GoDutch Realty agents when you talk about your home in Costa Rica, when you meet someone who wants to purchase one, we appreciate it.
+Also, please remember the GoDutch Realty agents when you talk about your home in Costa Rica, we appreciate it.